Making Sense of Pattern Grading

 There are three basic methods of grading: cut and spread, pattern shifting, and computer grading.
 No one method is technically superior and all are equally capable of producing a correct grade.

-Cut-and-spread method: The easiest method, which is the basis of the other two methods, is to cut the pattern and spread the pieces by a specific amount to grade up, or overlap them to grade down.
-No special training or tools are required-just scissors, a pencil, tape, and a ruler that breaks 1 in. down to 1/64.
+Cut-and-spread: The easiest method, which is the basis of the other two methods, is to cut the pattern and spread the pieces by a specific amount to grade up, or overlap them to grade down.
+No special training or tools are required—just scissors, a pencil, tape, and a ruler that breaks 1 inch down to 1/64.

 Pattern shifting: Pattern shifting is the process of increasing the overall dimensions of a pattern by moving it a measured distance up and down and left and right, (using a specially designed ruler) and redrawing the outline, to produce the same results as the cut-and-spread method.

-The most recent development, computer grading, is the fastest method, but tends to be an investment only larger manufacturers can afford.
+Computer grading: The most recent development is the fastest method, but it tends to be an investment only larger manufacturers can afford.
 However, sophisticated home computer software is becoming affordable.

 Grading vs. alteration: What’s the difference?

 Grading is used to increase or decrease a size, based on an average difference between sizes.
-Alteration is used to make a particular size conform to an individual’s personal figure challenges.
+Alteration is used to make a particular size conform to an individual’s figure.